Looking Ahead into 2014

 Industrial Athletes—Competing Against Yourself to Achieve Success

-Leave a CommentManufacturers have a lot to do these days.
+Leave a CommentDomestic manufacturers have a lot to do these days.
 Many have entered new markets as tried-and-true industries have slowed down.
 Many more are involved in instituting lean manufacturing principles to keep prices competitive while still making a profit.
 All of this requires skilled personnel, and one of the challenges facing manufacturers across all industries is the shortage of new, skilled workers.
 That adds another item to the to-do list: getting the next generation interested in pursuing a career in manufacturing.
 Part of this effort involves dispelling old notions that the factory is grimy, mindless work.
-As manufacturing plants have evolved over…
+As manufacturing plants have evolved…

 Report from the NAFEM Show: Combi Ovens and Magnetic Inserted Gaskets